 Financial Modeling Best Practices

-This guide will provide readers with information on financial modeling best practices in an easy to follow, step-by-step guide on how to building a financial model in Excel.
-These tips are adapted from CFI instructors with over 15 years of financial analyst training experience.
+The article below will provide readers with information on financial modeling best practices in an easy to follow, step-by-step guide on how to building a financial model in Excel.
+The tips are adapted from CFI instructors with over 15 years of financial analyst training experience.

 Screenshot from CFI’s financial modeling courses.